 Presented by: Don L. Pangilinan

-The E-2 visa is specifically designed to allow a foreign investor (who carries the nationality of a treaty country) to develop and direct the operations of an enterprise in which he or she has invested, or of an enterprise in which he or she is actively in the process of investing, a substantial amount of capital.
-The process to apply for the E-2 visa while in the process of investing in the business can be somewhat puzzling because what an immigration officer wishes to see may not necessarily follow business practices.
-This session will discuss some of the basics of the E-2 visa application process, what is generally needed, and then to discuss some of the nuances.
+The E-2 visa is specifically designed to allow a foreign investor (who carries the nationality of a treaty country) to develop and direct the operations of an enterprise in which he or she has invested or of an enterprise in which he or she is actively in the process of investing, a substantial amount of capital.
+The process to apply for the E-2 visa, while in the process of investing in the business, can be somewhat puzzling, because what an immigration officer wishes to see may not necessarily follow business practices.
+This session will discuss some of the basics of the E-2 visa application process, what is generally needed and then to discuss some of the nuances.

 Don L. Pangilinan has been a business immigration attorney at Philip Levin & Associates for the last 12 years.
-He works with businesses (start-up to well established) to prepare and file nonimmigrant (temporary work visas) and immigrant (green card) petitions on behalf of an employer’s employees and to manage their immigration processes.
-He also advises corporations with regard to laws governing the employment of foreign nationals in the U.S., including such issues as mergers and acquisitions, hiring, reductions in force, and document compliance for Labor Condition Applications and Form I-9 Employment Eligibility Verification.
+He works with businesses (start-up to well-established) to prepare and file nonimmigrant (temporary work visas) and immigrant (green card) petitions on behalf of an employer’s employees and manages their immigration processes.
+He also advises corporations with regard to laws governing the employment of foreign nationals in the U.S., including such issues as mergers and acquisitions, hiring, reductions in force and document compliance for Labor Condition Applications and Form I-9 Employment Eligibility Verification.
 He represents clients before the United States Citizenship and Immigration Services and United States Customs and Border Protection, as well as the U.S. Department of State and U.S. Department of Labor.
 He has been a member of the American Immigration Lawyers Association (AILA) since 2001 and is a member of the AIDS Legal Referral Panel (ALRP) in San Francisco.

 Adding Value with Exit Planning